MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-platform-cli-tutorial.md

 ## Step 6.
 Confirm the changes

-To confirm the changes made to the portal webpage:
+To confirm the changes made to the webpage:

-1. Clear the [server-side cache](admin/clear-server-side-cache.md), or use [Sync Configuration](portal-designer-anatomy.md) by using Power Apps portals Studio.
+1. Select **Sync** in the Power Pages design studio.

-1. Browse to the portal webpage to see the change.
+1. Browse to the webpage to see the change.

     :::image type="content" source="media/power-apps-cli/changed-section.png" alt-text="View updated page content.":::